eduardz1/Master-Thesis/chapters/sota.typ

   cal(A) Lambda &= cal(B).
 $

 Here we see the benefit of @HDG: by rewriting the system in a way that depends only on the degrees of freedom of the faces ($Lambda$), we can significantly reduce the size of the unknowns in the sparse system that is fed to the sparse solver, a topic that we discussed in @sparse-solvers.
 A summary of the algorithm can be seen in @forward-problem.
-The final system results in a very sparse matrix, solving this system efficiently is one of the most challenging aspects of @HDG.
+The final system results in a very sparse matrix, solving it efficiently is one of the most challenging aspects of @HDG.
 As an example, #cite(<x-GPUHDG>, form: "prose") take advantage of the sparsity structure inherent in their problem to write an optimized _ad-hoc_ kernel to solve the system iteratively.

 #block(breakable: false, forward-acoustic-problem-alg())